2018/04/07 19:45 , Author: House Solution

 In Heliopolis, the avenues are broadly designed.
-It is less crowded then more central areas in Cairo, and also greener.
-Moreover, you can will find one of the most luxury sport club of Egypt, and necessary facilities are nearby.
+It is less crowded than more central areas in Cairo, and also greener.
+Moreover, you can find one of the most luxury sports clubs of Egypt, and necessary facilities are nearby.
 Heliopolis is connected to the metro network, and therefore, most central areas in Cairo are within reach.
 With the Queens hospital, it also houses one of Cairo’s best hospitals.

-New Cairo, Seikh Zayed City, 6th of October city
+New Cairo, Sheikh Zayed City, 6th of October city

-These cities located at the far borders of greater Cairo, are different form ‘normal’ Cairo.
+These cities located at the far borders of greater Cairo are different from ‘normal’ Cairo.
 Located more than 15 km from the center, you will find large compounds, broad avenues, some trees, and villas.
-The areas are wide spread, and a house to the Egyptian middle and upper class.
-You will find here big shopping malls, food malls, modern cafe's, universities and sport facilities.
+The areas are widespread, and a house to the Egyptian middle and upper class.
+You will find here big shopping malls, food malls, modern cafe's, universities and sports facilities.
 The public transport is arranged by (micro) buses and taxis.
-Compared to Cairo, you will find that these areas are less crowded, cleaner, more modern and having their own societies.
+Compared to Cairo, you will find that these areas are less crowded, cleaner, more modern and have their own societies.
 6th of October city has a large industrial area as well.
 A big disadvantage, is the long distance to the center of the city.
-Especially in the rush hour, travelling to the center can take up to 2 hours.
+Especially in the rush hour, traveling to the center can take up to 2 hours.

 5) Garden city:

 Garden city is a calm residential district in the heart of Cairo.
 It has some historical places, and of course, Tahrir Medin, famous for its role that it played during the revolution.
-Garden city was built be private investors, aiming for a European vibe.
-Nowadays, there is a mixed population of foreigners and Egyptians, living a peaceful live.
-You won’t find a big sport club or shopping mall here, but there a plenty of smaller stores.
-The accessibility is good, since it’s close to the metro station and in the center of the city.
+Garden city was built by private investors, aiming for a European vibe.
+Nowadays, there is a mixed population of foreigners and Egyptians, living a peaceful life.
+You won’t find a big sports club or shopping mall here, but there a plenty of smaller stores.
+The accessibility is good since it’s close to the metro station and in the center of the city.
 Compared to most other areas in Cairo, the population is not so densely spread and it has some trees and broader streets.

 Choosing your neighborhood

 Last but not least.
-Taking into account different factors like environment, facilities and crowdedness, the most important factor in Cairo is distance.
+Taking into account different factors like environment, facilities, and crowdedness, the most important factor in Cairo is distance.
 Cairo city is huge.
-According to Wikipedia it is the 15th city of the world, and a home for more than 20 million people.
-This results in a daily long traffic jam, and the metros very crowded.
-So when you are choosing your neighbourhood, a very important thing is that you are living close to your job.
+According to Wikipedia, it is the 15th city of the world and a home for more than 20 million people.
+This results in a day-long traffic jam, and the metros very crowded.
+So when you are choosing your neighborhood, a very important thing is that you are living close to your job.